THEOplayer/documentation/theoplayer/how-to-guides/03-cast/01-chromecast/01-connecting-from-custom-sender-applications.md

 ```

 Once this is done, it’s necessary to start a session.
-This is usually done by creating a cast button somewhere in your UI using GCKUICastButton, which when pressed opens up a dialog allowing you to select a device and start a session.
+This is usually done by creating a cast button somewhere in your UI using `GCKUICastButton`, which when pressed opens up a dialog allowing you to select a device and start a session.

 Once a session is started, you can start playing back content.
-The THEOplayer Chromecast receiver is capable of playing back content easily using the default Google Cast APIs (with GCKMediaInformationBuilder and LoadRequest).
+The THEOplayer Chromecast receiver is capable of playing back content easily using the default Google Cast APIs (with `GCKMediaInformationBuilder` and `LoadRequest`).
 However, to use the more advanced functionality, you will need to pass in custom data in the [`GCKMediaLoadOptions`](https://developers.google.com/cast/docs/reference/ios/interface_g_c_k_media_load_options) object.

-This custom data follows the structure of SourceDescription as used in the web version of THEOplayer, except we have to use NSDictionary notation.
+This custom data follows the structure of `SourceDescription` as used in the web version of THEOplayer, except we have to use `NSDictionary` notation.

 ```swift
 let metadata = GCKMediaMetadata()